Dennis Hammond

+Dennis Fletcher Hammond (December 15, 1819 – October 31, 1891) was the 18th mayor of the American city of Atlanta, Georgia.
+He was in office from 1871 to 1872.

+Early life and education

-Dennis Fletcher Hammond (December 15, 1819October 31, 1891) was born in the Edgefield District of South Carolina.
+Hammond was born in the Edgefield District of South Carolina.

+Career

 He moved to Georgia where he was a lawyer and, from 1855 to 1861, judge in the superior court Tallapoosa Judicial Circuit.

 In Atlanta after the American Civil War, he was politically influenced by William Markham and became a Radical Republican supporting black suffrage.

 When Markham refused to run for mayor, Hammond did and was able to briefly unite working-class whites to win the office.
 This was the last-gasp of Republican power in Reconstruction-era Atlanta.

+The Hammond administration was known for its commitment to law enforcement, including enforcement of the Sunday liquor laws.

+Personal life and death

-After serving one term as mayor, he moved to Orlando, Florida in 1880 where he died a decade later.
+After serving one term as mayor, he moved to Orlando, Florida, in 1880.
+He died there a decade later.